 In other cases, this may happen because the team is already so used to their current situation that they no longer notice some issues.
 While new team members, especially those new to Scrum, may feel awkward making observations and proposing solutions, they offer a valuable perspective that long-time team members don't have.
 For this reason, it may also be useful to occasionally bring in an outside facilitator.

 Finally, retrospectives are far from the only time to reflect on the process and make changes.
 Implementation of improvements is a sprint-long process, sometimes spanning multiple sprints, and retrospectives are just meetings set up to get the entire team to discuss and share observations about the development process.

 It's important for the team to be able to quickly identify and remove impediments, otherwise, a potentially large portion of the sprint may be wasted practicing a process that's suboptimal, or even harmful.

 A good team will react on time and with appropriate measures to get the sprint back on track.
+A good way to ensure no issues are missed, you can use a backlog scrum tool like VivifyScrum, of course.
 Problems are rarely resolved in the retrospective itself; rather, they get resolved during the sprint.